luks-m/procedural_generation/README.md

 ## Noise generators

-- Explication: a set of noise generator like Perlin noise, Worley noise
+- Explication: a set of noise generator like Perlin noise or Worley noise
 - Path from root: ```./src/noiseGenerators.js```

 ## Tiling generators

-- Explication: a set of tiling gnerator like chessBoard or Voronoi patterns
+- Explication: a set of tiling generator like chessBoard or Voronoi patterns
 - Path from root: ```./src/tilingGenerators.js```

 ## Color gradient